HotDoc Telehealth Video Consultations allows a practitioner to easily see and attend to patients via video call. HotDoc Telehealth Video will:

 - Automatically send the patient a link to their video consult, saving your team time doing manual admin work

 - Integrate with your existing HotDoc Online Bookings setup

-- Integrate with a friendly and easy to use third party video platform so the patient experience is seamless
+- Provide a friendly and easy to use video platform so the practitioner and patient experience is seamless

 Please review the video and guide below to learn more about how to setup and activate Telehealth Video consultations.